daveweilert/dataloader/README.md

 	npm start ./example/config_4.json

 The third parameter is the configuration file name.
-The parameter can be defined with the complete path to the configuration file or use 'from' , 'home', 'drive letter' syntax:
+The parameter can be defined with the complete path to the configuration file or use 'from' , 'home', or  'drive letter' syntax:

 #### from example
 npm start ./example/config.json  (will look for the file from the current path)